Cliffhanger: Etymology

 The term "cliffhanger" is considered to have originated with the serialised version of Thomas Hardy's A Pair of Blue Eyes (which was published in Tinsley's Magazine between September 1872 and July 1873) in which Henry Knight, one of the protagonists, is left hanging off a cliff.
 According to the Random House Historical Dictionary of American Slang, the term's first use in print was in 1937.

 Serial media

-Early film
+Film

-Cliffhangers were especially popular from the 1910s through to the 1930s serials when nickelodeons and movie theaters filled the cultural niche later primarily occupied by television.
+Cliffhangers were especially popular from the 1910s through to the mid-1950s serials when nickelodeons and movie theaters filled the cultural niche later primarily occupied by television.
+The first film serial designed around the cliffhanger device was 1913's The Adventures of Kathlyn from Selig Polyscope.

+Film serials were normally shown in cinemas at weekly intervals, with the cliffhanger resolved in the next instalment by a "take-out', which extracted the protagonist(s) from the perilous situation in which they had been left.
+Hoping that audiences would forget some important details of what they had seen a week earlier, filmmakers sometimes resolved the peril by changing some of the events in the recap sequence.
+The cinema scholar Deborah Allison argues that cliffhanger take-outs can be grouped into three categories, which she calls 'sequential', 'augmented', and 'incompatible'.

 During the 1910s, when Fort Lee, New Jersey was a center of film production, the cliffs facing New York and the Hudson River were frequently used as film locations.
-The most notable of these films was The Perils of Pauline, a serial which helped popularize the term cliffhanger.
-In them, the serial would often end suddenly leaving actress Pearl White's Pauline character literally hanging from a cliff.
+The most notable of these films was The Perils of Pauline, a serial which helped popularize the term "cliffhanger".
+In them, the serial would often end suddenly leaving actress Pearl White's Pauline character hanging from a cliff.